phptuts/react-mini-challenges/docs/8-redux-toolkit.md

 ## Terms

 - Store: The object contains all of your apps data.
-- Action Creator: A function that creates an action
+- Action Creator: A function that creates an action.
+- Action Creator: An object that is passed to your reducer.
+It usually has a type and payload.
 - Reducer: A function that takes in an action and state that the store is storing

 ## General Flow